Opportunity to Specialize

-Students may transfer up to 12 credit hours of course work/or prior learning assessment into the MHS program.
-Students earning an excess of 128 semester credit hours in their baccalaureate degree program may request consideration to transfer up to 6 credit hours from upper-level coursework into the MHS degree program.
+Students may transfer up to 12 credit hours of course work/or prior learning assessment into the DPT program.

 Our admission staff will assist with any questions.

-Application deadlines for U.S.-licensed applicants: Fall = June 15; Winter = November 15; Summer = February 15.
+Application deadline for U.S.-licensed applicants: Summer = February 15.

 The University reserves the right to revoke an offer of admission if any information provided is found to be inaccurate or falsified.